teaminkling/refresh-21/content/blog/lithium-week-10-1944.md

 ## Artist's Notes

-Study of movement and clothing from an incredible performance by Kai during a Freestyle Roulette (link with timestamp cause y'all should watch this performance anyway https://youtu.be/XFUyeYrCcN0?t=280) - this moment was so emotive I just felt pulled to paint it in particular.
+Study of movement and clothing from an incredible performance by Kai during a Freestyle Roulette (link with timestamp cause y'all should watch this performance anyway [YouTube External Link](https://youtu.be/XFUyeYrCcN0?t=280)) - this moment was so emotive I just felt pulled to paint it in particular.
 Clothing and hoomans are not my forte.

 lithiumreflections (IG, tumblr, twitter)